ankushBoL/log4j-aws-appenders/docs/jmx.md

 [SNSWriterStatisticsMXBean](../aws-shared/src/main/java/com/kdgregory/logging/aws/sns/SNSWriterStatisticsMXBean.java).

 * `ActualTopicName`
-  The actual destination topic name, after subsitutions have been applied to the configured name.
+  The actual destination topic name, after substitutions have been applied.
+This is set from configuration and then updated after the writer has initialized (so will be blank if you configure ARN and the writer fails to initialize).
 * `ActualTopicArn`
-  The actual destination topic ARN, either looked up from the actual topic name, or after subsitutions have been applied to the configured ARN.
+  The actual destination topic ARN, after substitutions have been applied.
+This is set from configuration and then updated after the writer has initialized (so will be blank if you configure by name and the writer fails to initialize).
+* `ActualSubject`
+  The subject used for any messages, after subsitutions have been applied.
+Subjects are optional so this may be blank.